yib2/Yelp_MultiLabel_Image_Classification/README.md

 # Kaggle Yelp Multi-label Image Classification
-Code  adapted from https://github.com/sveitser/kaggle_diabetic, the Team o_O solution for the Kaggle Diabetic Retinopathy Detection Challenge.
+Python Code adapted from https://github.com/sveitser/kaggle_diabetic, the Team o_O solution for the Kaggle Diabetic Retinopathy Detection Challenge.

 ## Preprocessing:
 Substract mean and divide by std of all images.